-Cumulative liquidity gap: The tables above show the expected maturity analysis of non-derivative financial assets and liabilities at their carrying amounts and based on their contractual maturities.
+Cumulative liquidity gap.
+The tables above show the expected maturity analysis of non-derivative financial assets and liabilities at their carrying amounts and based on their contractual maturities.
 The amounts included above for variable interest rate instruments for both non-derivative financial assets and liabilities is subject to change if changes in variable interest rates differ to those estimates of interest rates determined at the end of the reporting period.
 Impaired loans are included at their carrying amounts net of allowance for impairment and based on the expected timing of cash inflows.
-As discussed in note 13, due to the absence of formal waivers for covenant breaches in relation to borrowed funds as of the reporting date management classified an amount of USD 6,105,243 of borrowed funds as on demand (2015: USD 7,371,864).
+As discussed in Note 13, the Organization did not have any covenant breaches that would result in borrowed funds being classified as on demand (December 31, 2016: borrowed funds of USD 6,105,243 classified on demand).

-As at December 31, 2016, the Organization has unused amount of credit lines of USD 4,000,000 with two local banks.
-In light of the aforementioned agreements, the Company is not going to experience any liquidity issues for the 2017 financial year.
+As at December 21, 2017 the Organization has unused amount of credit lines of USD 4,565,000 (December 31, 2016: USD 4,000,000) with three local banks (December 31, 2016: two local banks).
+In light of the aforementioned agreements, the Organization is not expecting to experience any liquidity issues for the 2018 financial year.